 - Manchester has been pioneering innovation since 1824 and was the first English university to offer an engineering degree

-- Extensive engineering links with companies such as Balfour Beatty and EDF
+- Extensive industrial links with companies such as Balfour Beatty and EDF

-- All programmes accredited by the Institution of Civil Engineers
+- All courses are accredited by the Institution of Civil Engineers

 - School of Mechanical, Aerospace and Civil Engineering

 - +44 (0)161 306 9210

 - School/Faculty overview

 See: About Us .

 Use the links below to view lists of courses in related subject areas.